International students in Canada: Number of students

 Figures for the international student population in Canada vary depending on the reporting agency.
-Immigration, Refugees and Citizenship Canada (IRCC) only reports on the number of students with a valid work or study permit.
+The IRCC only reports on the number of students with a valid work or study permit.
 Students who study for less than six months do not require a permit, which means that short-term students are not counted in IRCC statistics.
 The International Education Division of Global Affairs Canada (GAC) includes both short- and long-term students in their statistics, basing short-term numbers on data obtained from Languages Canada.
 By definition, this means that GAC numbers will be higher than those reported by IRCC.

 The IRCC reports that as of December 2019, there were a total of 642,480 international students in Canada at all levels, representing a 13% increase from the previous year.
-Most international students are post-secondary students, with over 120,000 of college student permit holders reported in 2018 and most recent statistic released by the GAC is for 2018, reporting 721,000 students.
+Most international students are post-secondary students, with over 120,000 of college student permit holders reported in 2018 and the statistic released by GAC for 2018, reported 721,000 students.
+In 2022, there were 804,370 international students in Canada at year's end.

-Most international students are post-secondary students.
-In 2015, the number of college students was reported at approximately 50,000 and by 2018 the number was over 120,000 college student permit holders.

 In addition to post-secondary education, Canadian high schools and primary schools also attract increasing numbers of international students.
-In 2000, the GAC reported that there were 27,997 international students at the primary and secondary level.
+In 2000, GAC reported that there were 27,997 international students at the primary and secondary level.
 By 2010, this number had increased to 35,140.
 In 2017, CIBE, relying on IRCC numbers, reported 71,350 international students in the secondary and primary Canadian school systems.

 The provinces with the highest international student populations are Ontario and British Columbia.
 In 2016, Ontario had the greatest number of international students in Canada, with 233,226 short- and long-term students representing 44.5% of all international students in the country.
 British Columbia had 145,691 students, representing 27.8% of the international student population.
 Quebec, Alberta, and Nova Scotia had the next three largest populations of international students.

+An advisory panel assembled by Justin Trudeau's finance minister, Bill Morneau, in 2016, which included the founders of the Century Initiative, recommended Canada drastically increase immigration levels, focusing on business people and international students.
+The panel claimed higher levels of immigration would increase Canadians' income by $15,000 a year by 2030.
+In January 2024, Immigration Minister Marc Miller announced a cap of around 360,000 new permits, a decrease of almost 35%, in order to protect students from "bad actors" and relieve pressures on housing and services.
+In April, Miller clarified that the target was 485,000 approved study permits, but there was an allowance to accommodate existing students applying for an extension.
+In September 2024, the government announced the cap would be lowered by another 10% for 2025 and 2026 to 437,000 permits.